UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 </td></tr></tbody>
 </table>

 If the relative clause has a nominal predicate, the relative pronoun may occupy the head position within the clause.
-In such cases no relation should be added from its parent to its co-referential element (because they are the same node).
-We should only add a `nsubj` relation from the antecedent to the `nsubj` of the relative clause (and remove the corresponding `nsubj` relation between the relative pronoun and the subject).
+Unlike most relative clauses, here the parent of the relative pronoun in the basic tree is not inside the relative clause, and its antecedent will not have an additional enhanced relation attaching it to a (non-existent) parent in the relative clause.
+Instead, we add a `nsubj` relation from the antecedent to the `nsubj` of the relative clause (and remove the corresponding `nsubj` relation between the relative pronoun and the subject).
 The `acl:relcl` should remain the same as in basic dependencies.

 <!-- https://github.com/UniversalDependencies/docs/issues/531 -->
 <table> <!--He became chairman, which he still is-->